CommonAccord/Site-My/Doc/Service/Sec/Assure_Library.md

 Insurance.=[Z/Sec/s4]

-AdditionalInsured.Ti=Additional Insurance Requirements
+Add.Ti=Additional Insurance Requirements

-</u>. <ol><li>{AdditionalInsured.Named.Sec}</li><li>{AdditionalInsured.Primary.Sec}</li><li>{AdditionalInsured.Primary.Sec}</li><li>{AdditionalInsured.Cancellation.Sec}</li><li>{AdditionalInsured.Subrogation.Sec}</li></ol>

-AdditionalInsured.1.sec={Company} shall be named as additional insured under the policies of insurance set forth in subsections {11.3.2-11.3.4} above for any and all purposes arising out of or connected to the {Services}.
+Add.1.sec={Company} shall be named as additional insured under the policies of insurance set forth in subsections {11.3.2-11.3.4} above for any and all purposes arising out of or connected to the {Services}.

-AdditionalInsured.2.sec=It is the intent of both parties to {this_Agreement} that all insurance purchased by {Supplier} in compliance with {this_Agreement}, will be primary to any other insurance owned, secured, or in place by {Company}, which insurance shall not be called upon by {Supplier}'s insurer to contribute in any way.  {Supplier} shall secure endorsements to this effect from all insurers of such policies.
+Add.2.sec=It is the intent of both parties to {this_Agreement} that all insurance purchased by {Supplier} in compliance with {this_Agreement}, will be primary to any other insurance owned, secured, or in place by {Company}, which insurance shall not be called upon by {Supplier}'s insurer to contribute in any way.  {Supplier} shall secure endorsements to this effect from all insurers of such policies.

-AdditionalInsured.3.sec=At {Company}’s request, {Supplier} shall furnish {Company} with certificates of insurance and with copies of original endorsements effecting coverage required by this clause.
+Add.3.sec=At {Company}’s request, {Supplier} shall furnish {Company} with certificates of insurance and with copies of original endorsements effecting coverage required by this clause.
 The certificates and endorsements shall identify {Company} as an additional insured and shall be signed by a person authorized by that insurer to bind coverage on its behalf.  {Company} reserves the right to require complete, certified copies of all required insurance policies, at any time.

-AdditionalInsured.4.sec=All policies provided for herein shall expressly provide that such policies shall not be canceled, terminated or altered without sixty (60) days prior written notice to {Company}.
+Add.4.sec=All policies provided for herein shall expressly provide that such policies shall not be canceled, terminated or altered without sixty (60) days prior written notice to {Company}.

-AdditionalInsured.5.sec=All insurance specified in this section shall contain a waiver of subrogation in favor of the {Company}, its Affiliates and their respective employees for all losses and damages covered by the insurance required by this section.
+Add.5.sec=All insurance specified in this section shall contain a waiver of subrogation in favor of the {Company}, its Affiliates and their respective employees for all losses and damages covered by the insurance required by this section.

-AdditionalInsured.=[Z/Sec/s5]
+Add.=[Z/Sec/s5]

 =[Z/Sec/0]